LtsHarli/Windows-11-Pro-activation/README.md

 Also if you don't know what any of this shit is DONT RUN RANDOM .BAT FILES

 After running part one please restart and then run part two

+MAIN.PY DOES NOT WORK PLEASE USE THE BAT FILES!